MALBECC/hybrid/README.md

 COMPILATION
 ------------

 The program can be compiled using the make command.
 The following options can be used to modify compilation.
-For example, the following compiles the th intel compilers:
+For example, the following compiles intel compilers:

 ```
 make intel=1